Bay of Islands walks and hikes

 9. Urupukapuka Island

-Our Island Adventurer Cliffs & Caves cruise is the perfect way of getting to Urupukapuka Island.
-Take a two-hour cruise of the interesting parts of the Bay and stop off on another island for a wander, then land on Urupukapuka and spend the day exploring.
-Choose to get picked up at lunchtime or at the end of the day.
-There are also some campsites on the island, and a restaurant at Otehei Bay.
+Our Hole in the Rock cruise is the perfect way of getting to Urupukapuka Island.
+Cruise the Bay and see the famous Hole in the Rock, then land on Urupukapuka and spend the day exploring.
+We'll pick you up at end of the day and bring you back to Russell or Paihia.
+There are also some campsites on the island, and a cafe at Otehei Bay.

 START POINT: Otehei Bay, Urupukapuka Island